TiagoMorais01/hanabi/README.md

 make
 ```
 If you are in windows go to the folder '/windows' and execute the exe.
+## Contributing
+This project is based on a university project by [UTAD](https://www.utad.pt) - Universidade de Trás-os-Montes e Alto Douro
 ## Authors

 * **Tomás Silva** - *ALL work* - [Def4ult03](https://github.com/Def4ult03)